 Further advice on diet, physical health and wellbeing may be found at the following links:

-The pastoral curriculum is mainly delivered through the areas of Learning for Life and Work (LLW) and Preparation for Adult Life (PAL).
+The pastoral curriculum is mainly delivered through the area of Learning for Life and Work (LLW),

 Personal Development - topics include feelings and emotions, safety and managing risk, drugs awareness and self image.